Dąbrowa Basin: Name and district capital

 The name Zagłębie Dąbrowskie was first used in ca. 1850, by Jozef Cieszkowski, a clerk employed at Western Coal District in Dąbrowa Górnicza.
 At that time, the town of Dąbrowa Górnicza was quickly growing, emerging as a main center of the region.
-The adjective "dabrowskie" comes from the name of the town.
+The adjective "dąbrowskie" comes from the name of the town.
 The capital of the region has never been officially established.
-Sosnowiec is the largest city of Zaglebie, but Czeladź is the oldest.
+Sosnowiec is the largest city of Zagłębie, but Czeladź is the oldest.

 History

 Until the 19th century, Zagłębie shared the fate of the rest of the region of Lesser Poland, and belonged to Kraków Voivodeship, with the exception of the Duchy of Siewierz, which between 1177 and 1443 was under the rule of Silesian dukes.
 On 30 December 1443, the Duchy was incorporated back into Lesser Poland as Polish fief and a property of the bishops of Kraków.
 After the Partitions of Poland, in 1795 Zagłębie was briefly annexed to the Prussian province of New Silesia.
 In 1807 however, during the Napoleonic Wars and the Polish–Austrian War, it was liberated and became part of the Duchy of Warsaw.

 After the Congress of Vienna, along with the greater part of the Duchy, Zagłębie became part of the Russian-controlled Kingdom of Poland.
 Simultaneously, in both Upper Silesia and neighbouring Zagłębie, large deposits of coal were discovered.
 With the opening of the Warsaw–Vienna railway in 1848, the region became the most industrialised part of the Kingdom.
 Despite developing simultaneously with adjacent Silesia, the region remained outside of German influence and remained largely Polish, a fact that is still a source of a certain animosity between the Silesians and the Zagłębiacy, natives of Zagłębie.
 Zagłębie is sometimes called "Red", because of its Socialist or Communist traditions (it was one of main centers of the Revolution in the Kingdom of Poland (1905–07)), while Silesia is more conservative and religious.

-After Poland regained her independence in 1918, Zagłębie became part of the Kielce Voivodeship, while the formerly German-held Upper Silesia became part of a separate Silesian Voivodeship.
+After Poland regained her independence in 1918, Zagłębie became part of the Kielce Voivodeship.
 After World War II most of Zagłębie was attached to the Silesian Voivodeship, later Katowice Voivodeship and recently Silesian Voivodeship.
 On March 25, 1992, the Roman Catholic Diocese of Sosnowiec was created.
 It is called sometimes the Diocese of Zagłębie.